MxBoud/Analog/Readme.md

 ## Features
 * Two differents instruments are availables.
-* A parsing algorithm analyze the user submission of the measurement and its uncertainty to make sure they
+* A parsing algorithm analyze the user submission of the measurement and its uncertainty to make sure they are presented according to the convention.
 * A simple scoring mechanism makes it look like an arcade game.